Political Theorist | Assistant Professor of Politics, Bard College

 Refereed Book Chapter

-“The Ableist Contract: Intellectual Disability and the Limits of Justice in Kant’s Political Thought,” Disability and Political Theory, edited by Barbara Arneil and Nancy J. Hirschmann (Cambridge and New York: Cambridge University Press, 2016), 43–78 (Available here).
+“The Ableist Contract: Intellectual Disability and the Limits of Justice in Kant’s Political Thought,” Disability and Political Theory, edited by Barbara Arneil and Nancy J. Hirschmann (Cambridge and New York: Cambridge University Press, 2016): pp. 43–78 (Available here).

 Book Reviews

-Céline Spector, “Liberty,” The Cambridge Companion to Montesquieu, edited by Sharon Krause and Keegan Callanan (Cambridge and New York: Cambridge University Press, Forthcoming).
+Céline Spector, “Liberty in Montesquieu,” The Cambridge Companion to Montesquieu, edited by Keegan Callanan and Sharon Krause (Cambridge University Press, 2023): pp. 147-161 (available here).

 Céline Spector, “Montesquieu and the History of Rights,” The Cambridge History of Rights, Vol. 4, edited by Jennifer Pitts and Dan Edelstein (Cambridge: Cambridge University Press, Forthcoming).